Bill Marriott: Personal life

-Marriott has been married to Donna Garff for over 60 years and they have four children, all of whom work for Marriott International, fifteen grandchildren, and twenty great-grandchildren.
+Marriott has been married to Donna Garff for seventy years and they have four children—all of whom work for Marriott International—fifteen grandchildren, and twenty great-grandchildren.
 They raised their kids in a brick ranch-style house in Bethesda, Maryland.

 In an episode of 60 Minutes aired on April 7, 1996, Marriott was interviewed by Mike Wallace.

 In 2018, Bill's son John Marriott III sued both him and his uncle, Richard Marriott, for allegedly cutting John out of the family fortune, in part for divorcing his wife without approval of his father.
 The lawsuit was settled out of court.

 Religion

 Marriott is an active member of the Church of Jesus Christ of Latter-day Saints.
 Since 1978, the Marriotts have been supporters of the annual Festival of Lights on the grounds of the Washington D.C.
 Temple.
-In 1997, Marriott was called by the church to be an Area Authority Seventy and member of the Fifth Quorum of the Seventy.
-This was split in 2004 and Marriott joined the newly-created Sixth Quorum of the Seventy, serving until his release on October 1, 2011.
+In 1997, Marriott was called by the church to be an area authority seventy and member of the Fifth Quorum of the Seventy.
+This was split in 2004 and Marriott joined the newly created Sixth Quorum of the Seventy, serving until his release on October 1, 2011.